mnbnkr/duelyst.gg-improvements/README.md

-# ddg-card-text
-Duelyst.gg card description corrections by community.
+# Duelyst.gg improvements (by the community, mostly mnbnkr)